 In official documents, however, such as the 2018 assessment of the Sector Policy on Inclusive Education, inclusive education does refer to children with disabilities.

-Special educational needs
+Special education needs

 Early intervention, screening and assessment

-The 2000 National Policy for Educationally Marginalised Children aimed at contributing to the achievement of equitable access to education through targeting the educationally marginalized groups, such as children of farm workers, children in remote areas, street children, children in squatter areas and resettlement camps, children with physical and mental impairments, over-aged children and children in extreme poverty.
-In line with the 2008 Education Sector Policy for Orphans and Vulnerable Children, ensuring equal education opportunities based on the groups’ needs has been a central policy priority, paving the way to an inclusive education approach.
+The 2000 National Policy for Educationally Marginalised Children aimed at contributing to the achievement of equitable access to education by targeting educationally marginalized groups, such as children of farm workers, children in remote areas, street children, children in squatter areas and resettlement camps, children with physical and mental impairments, over-aged children and children in extreme poverty.
+In line with the 2008 Education Sector Policy for Orphans and Vulnerable Children, ensuring equal education opportunities based on these groups’ needs has been a central policy priority, paving the way to an inclusive education approach.

-Since children with disabilities and learning difficulties are considered vulnerable, the 2008 Education Sector Policy for Orphans and Vulnerable Children aims to ensure that the school provide them with teaching and learning experiences that foster opportunities and their potential with an inclusive approach and respect for diversity.
+Since children with disabilities and learning difficulties are considered vulnerable, the 2008 Education Sector Policy for Orphans and Vulnerable Children aims to ensure that the school provides them with teaching and learning experiences that foster opportunities and their potential with an inclusive approach and respect for diversity.
 It further compels the state to provide children with severe disabilities with the possibility to attend a government-funded school, unit or class able to meet their needs.

-Ethnic and linguistic groups and Indigenous groups
+Ethnic and linguistic groups and indigenous groups

 People living in rural or remote areas